BSA Governance Information

 Botanical Society of America has four authorized users of the NSF Research.Gov (Online Grants Management for the NSF Community) as follows:

 Executive Director – PI, SPO, AOR, INSTADMIN, VIEWRPTS

-The Director of Education and Director of Membership serve as Principal Investigators for NSF grants.
+The Director of Education and the Executive Director may serve as Principal Investigators for NSF grants.
 The PIs and Executive Director prepared the budget and negotiated contracts in accordance with the terms of the award and BSA policies.
 The PIs prepare Annual, Final, Interim and Project Outcome reports in accordance with NSF schedules.

 Finance Director also prepares and submits The National Science Foundation Program Income Worksheet and other financial reports as requested.
 Since our award is cash reimbursable, we have zero income to report.

 Reports on reimbursed expenses are submitted to PI on a monthly basis.
 PI shares with Co-PI’s on the project on an as-needed basis.
 PI updates Executive Director and Finance Director on any budget changes and vendor progress on agreements and contracts as the project moves forward.